Loukei/-Course_Handouts-StanfordOnline-Databases-Relational-Databases-and-SQL/Quiz&Homeworks/SQL Movie-Rating Query Exercises Extras/SQL Movie-Rating Query Exercises Extras.md

 Find the movie(s) with the lowest average rating.
 Return the movie title(s) and average rating.
 (Hint: This query may be more difficult to write in SQLite than other systems; you might think of it as finding the lowest average rating and then choosing the movie(s) with that average rating.)

+### Expected Query Result:
+The Sound of Music	2.5
+E.T.
+2.5

 ---